Optimal learning with Bernstein Online Aggregation: Optimality of the BOA procedure in a stochastic environment

-Thus the proof ends by an application of the recursive argument for supermartingales as in the proof of Theorem \ref{th:regadEt}. \end{proof} Let us discuss the constants.
-First, $nE^2 $ is a crude estimate of $ \sum_{t=1}^n\ell_{j,t}^2$.
-Second, if $n\le e^M$ then $B_{n}\le \log(M)$.
-Thus, if $M$ is sufficiently large, $B_{n,E}$ is comparable with $\log(M)$.
-We continue the discussion for $M$ sufficiently large satisfying $n\le e^M$ and $M\ge c$.
-Choosing $\pi_0$ uniform on $\{1,\ldots,M\}$, the second order bound becomes
+Thus the proof ends by an application of the same recursive argument as in the proof of Theorem \ref{th:regad}. \end{proof} For uniform initial weights $\pi_{j,0}=M^{-1}$, the second order bound becomes

-The second order term $\max_{1\le j\le M}\sum_{t=1}^n\ell_{j,t}^2$ is a natural candidate to assert the complexity of the problem of aggregation; the more the $\sum_{t=1}^n\ell_{j,t}^2$ are uniformly small and the more one can aggregate the elements of the dictionary optimally.
+for some "constant" $C>0$ increaing as $\log\log n$.
+The second order term $\sum_{t=1}^n\ell_{j,t}^2$ is a natural candidate to assert the complexity of Problem (C); the more the $\sum_{t=1}^n\ell_{j,t}^2$ for $1\le j\le M$ are uniformly small and the more one can aggregate the elements of the dictionary optimally.
 Moreover, this complexity term is observable and it would be interesting to develop a parsimonious strategy that would only aggregate the elements of the dictionary with small complexity terms $\sum_{t=1}^n\ell_{j,t}^2$.
 Reducing also the size $M$ of the dictionary, the second order bound \eqref{eq:sob} can be reduced at the price to decrease the generality of Problem (C), i.e. the number of learners in $\mathcal H$.

-The upper bound in \eqref{eq:sob} is an empirical bound for Problem (C), see also \cite{catoni:2004} for a detailed study of such empirical bounds in the iid context.
-It would be interesting to know wether the complexity term $\max_{1\le j\le M}\sum_{t=1}^n\ell_{j,t}^2$ is the optimal one or not.
+The upper bound in \eqref{eq:sob} is an observable bound for Problem (C) similar than those arising from the PAC bayesian approach, see \cite{catoni:2004} for a detailed study of such empirical bounds in the iid context.
+It would be interesting to know whether the complexity terms $ \sum_{t=1}^n\ell_{j,t}^2$ are optimal.
 We are not aware of empirical lower bounds for Problem (C).
-The bounds developed by \cite{nemirovski:2000,tsybakov:2003} are deterministic.
+The bounds developed by \cite{nemirovski:2000,tsybakov:2003,rigollet:2012} are deterministic.
 To assert the optimality of BOA, it is easy to turn from an empirical bound to a deterministic one.
-As $ \ell_{j,t}^2\le E^2$, Equation \eqref{eq:sob} implies
+In the iid context, $(X_t,Y_t)$ are iid copies of $(X,Y)$ and the learners are assumed to be constant $f_j=f_{j,t}$, $t\ge 0$, $1\le j\le M$.
+We then have $ (n+1)^{-1}R_{n+1}(f_j)=\bar R( f_j)=\E[\ell(Y,f_j(X))]$.
+It is always preferable to convert any online learner $\hat f$ to a batch learner by averaging